asafpr/RILseq/README.rst

 Data Files
 ----------
-This package works well for E. coli K12 (RefSeq NC_000913.2 genome).
-The data directory contains the genome (E_coli_K12/genome.fa), the EcoCyc genes gff file and the EcoCyc transcripts gff file.
-These files and other in the directory are based on EcoCyc version 19.0 and include data from BioCyCTM pathway/genome database under license from SRI international.
+This package works well for E. coli K12 (RefSeq NC_000913.2 genome and RefSeq NC_000913.3 genome).
+The data directory contains two separate sub directories temred ver2 and ver3 for each of the two genome versions which includesthe genome *.fa, the EcoCyc genes gff file and the EcoCyc transcripts gff file.
+These files and others in the ver2 and ver3 directories are based on EcoCyc version 19.0 and 20.0 respectively and include data from BioCyC(TM) pathway/genome database under license from SRI international.
 The genome should be indexed using bwa index genome.fa before using it.
 The two gff files can be generated using the scripts::

     generate_transcripts_gff.py EcoCyc_data_dir